asobin/Completed/README.md

  associated with the monuments.

 ## p2
- uses a doubley-linked circular list to run the Josephus Problem
+ uses a doubley-linked circular list to run the [Josephus Problem](https://en.wikipedia.org/wiki/Josephus_problem)

 ## p3
- uses a stack and queue to run the Knight's Path Problem
+ uses a stack and queue to run the [Knight's Tour](https://en.wikipedia.org/wiki/Knight%27s_tour)

 ## p4
  uses a general tree to construct a family tree